1Password/scim-examples/docker/README.md

 The following options are available for advanced or custom deployments.
 Unless you have a specific need, these options do not need to be modified.

-* `OP_TLS_CERT_FILE` and `OP_TLS_KEY_FILE` - these two variables can be set to the paths of a key file and certificate file, which then disables Let's Encrypt functionality, causing the SCIM bridge to utilize your own manually-defined certificate when `OP_TLS_DOMAIN` is also defined.
+* `OP_TLS_CERT_FILE` and `OP_TLS_KEY_FILE` - these two variables can be uncommented to enable self-managed TLS using cert and key secrets, which then disables Let's Encrypt functionality, causing the SCIM bridge to utilize your own manually-defined certificate when `OP_TLS_DOMAIN` is also defined.
 Note that this is only supported under Docker Swarm, not under Docker Compose.
+Note the additional steps above for enabling this feature.
 * `OP_PORT` - when `OP_TLS_DOMAIN` is set to blank, you can use `OP_PORT` to change the default port from 3002 to one of your choosing.
 * `OP_REDIS_URL` - you can specify `redis://` or `rediss://` (for TLS) URL here to point towards an alternative Redis host.
 You can then strip out the sections in `docker-compose.yml` that refer to Redis to not deploy that container.
 Note that Redis is still required for the SCIM bridge to function.
 * `OP_PRETTY_LOGS` - can be set to `1` if you would like the SCIM bridge to output logs in a human-readable format.
 This can be helpful if you aren’t planning on doing custom log ingestion in your environment.